davidldenton/apcd_to_omop/README.md

 This folder contains the DDL for the OMOP CDM on SQL Server.

-1. Create a database named 'APCD'.
+1. Create a case-sensitive database named 'APCD'.

 2. Create an empty schema named 'cdm'.